-New report gives US airlines better grades across the board
+US airlines show improvement in annual study

 The official complaint rates don’t include the larger number of complaints that passengers file directly with the airline.
 The airlines are not required to report those figures.

-Clearly, however, airlines still have a perception problem.
-It’s not hard to find passengers who complain about a miserable flight, a missed connection, or shabby treatment by airline employees.
-Comments like that abound on Twitter.

-“People don’t look at the numbers,” said Dean Headley, a marketing professor at Wichita State and co-author of Monday’s report.
-“They just know what happened to them, or they hear what happened to other people.”

-The Wichita State and Embry-Riddle researchers have been doing their report for more than 25 years, making it useful for comparing airlines.
+The Wichita State and Embry-Riddle researchers have been issuing their report for more than 25 years, making it useful for comparing airlines.
 But some observers of the airline industry dismiss their number-crunching approach, and there are many other surveys that purport to rank the airlines.

 The Transportation Department counts a flight as being on time even if it arrives up to 14 minutes late.
 “Airlines are happy with that (grace period) because it makes them look better and misleads the passenger,” said aviation consultant Michael Baiada.
 He said airlines can do better, and besides, travelers pay to be on time — not 14 minutes late.